Reusable cups and travel mugs have soared in popularity in recent years - and not without good reason.

 Opting for a reusable cup should help your drink stay toasty for longer and keep your fingers from frying.

 We measure how well each cup keeps in the heat and have found that some keep your drink piping hot, while others lose heat rapidly.
-Make sure you invest in a nicely insulating model by checking our reusable coffee cup reviews before you buy.
+Make sure you invest in a nicely insulating model by before you buy.

 Many reusable cups have a sliding cover or lid to prevent liquid escaping if you're dashing around, or being jostled on a busy commute.
 Our tests found that the effectiveness of the cover varies, though, with some offering better splash protection than others.